d-thomson/d-thomson.github.io/topics/ci_cd.md

 ![](../img/reporting.PNG?raw=true "reporting XMLs")

 Finally, click save and click build now similar to the previous section.
 In the Build output information, you will now see a section named Test Result.
 Clicking into this, we'll see that we had 1 JUnit test fail.
 In the next section, we'll see an example of running automated tests from a build job.

+## Test
+Now that you have completed the tutorial, your task is to setup jenkins, add a build job, set up unit tests and add a post build step to generate reports.

+## Tips, Tricks and Interview Questions
+* Define a typical use case of Jenkins
+* What advantages does using Jenkins offer?
+* What is the purpose of a plugin?
+* What is the difference between continuous integration and continuous delivery?